xcanwin/Win-Software-Crack/README_EN.md

 - Win-Software-Crack, the cracked version of Windows softwares.
 - This project was created because of concerns about the backdoor of the cracked version provided by others, so feel free to use the applications I cracked.
 - This is what I cracked, only for personal study studies.
+- If you need to use the cracked version of Linux softwares, try [Linux-Software-Crack](./../../../Linux-Software-Crack).
 - If you need to use the cracked version of MacOS applications, try [MacOS-App-Crack](./../../../MacOS-App-Crack).
-- If you need to use the cracked version of Linux softwares, try [Linux-Software-Crack](./../../../Linux-Software-Crack).
+- If you need to use the cracked version of Windows softwares, try [Win-Software-Crack](./../../../Win-Software-Crack).

 <br>